hakanxemik/project-x-frontend/README.md

 ReactJS Frontend for the project

 # How to start the project
-yarn install
+npm install

-yarn run start (Check if env file and api.js (endpoint correct URL) is correct)
+npm run start (Check if env file and api.js (endpoint correct URL) is correct)